 Oaxaca City is chock-full of activities, but there are even more treasures to find outside of the center on a fun day trip or tour.

 Whether you want to drive out into mezcal country and sample artisanal mezcal straight from farm to cup or want to explore the most important Zapotec archaeological sites, you can do it on a short day trip from Oaxaca.
+During our time living in Oaxaca, we got to check a few of the city’s best day trips off our bucket lists.

 Keep reading below to discover the best tours and day trips to take from Oaxaca City!
 In this guide, I’ll share everything you need to know, including how to get there, activity details, and the best (responsible) tour operators to book with.